cybertraining-dsc/reu2022/project/ssh-agent-windows.md

 Then, using Git Bash, run `nano ~/.bashrc`, use the down arrow key to ensure you are at the bottom of the file on a new line, and then paste the contents using `Shift + Insert`.
-Consider even deleting the `.bashrc` if you have a preexisting script that may conflict with the new additions.
+Consider, beforehand, even deleting the `.bashrc` if you have a preexisting script that may conflict with the new additions and then creating a new `.bashrc` with the above contents.

 Keep in mind that if emacs is not installed using choco, the emacs alias will not function.
 You can install emacs using choco by running `choco install emacs`.
 This